themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 ![](/images/ss-colorization-data-gen.png){.img-center}

-We could use a encoder-decoder architecture based on fully convolutional neural network and compute the L2 loss between the predicted and actual color images.
+We could use an encoder-decoder architecture based on a fully convolutional neural network and compute the L2 loss between the predicted and actual color images.

 ![](/images/ss-image-colorization.png){.img-center}

-To solve this task, the model has to learn about different objects present in image and related parts so that it can paint those parts in the same color.
+To solve this task, the model has to learn about different objects present in the image and related parts so that it can paint those parts in the same color.
 Thus, representations learned are useful for downstream tasks.
 ![](/images/ss-colorization-learning.png){.img-center}

 **Papers:**